ubc-library-rc/gis-tools-workflows/content/vector-tools.md

 To Do
 {: .label .label-green }
 - **Count points in polygon** will add up the total features in a point layer that fall inside each feature of a polygon layer.
 The result will be appended to the attribute table of the polygon layer.
 For example, count the number of restaurants (`business-licences`) in each Vancouver neighborhood.
-Which neighborhood has the most businesses?
+Which neighborhood has the most restaurants?

 ## Research